varshabu/monorepo-with-submodule/README.md

 React Typescript monorepo with git submodules

-Monorepo is a practice of place multiple different projects that are related in some way in one repo.
+Monorepo is a practice of placing multiple different projects that are related in some way in one repo.